 - District-level applicants seeking to implement SEL initiatives district-wide and/or across multiple schools within one district (including a charter network).

-Grant awards for educator-led projects were a maximum of $7,500 each.
-District-level grant awards were a maximum of $25,000 each.
-We also awarded a select number of two-year grants.
+Grant awards for educator-led projects will be a maximum of $8,000 each.
+District-level grant awards will be a maximum of $30,000 each.

 Key changes to the SEL in Action Awards program from previous rounds of the grant program are summarized below: